bboc/s3patterns/consent-decision-making.md

 ### Related Patterns ####

-[Governance Meetings][] helps a group with being more relaxed with decisions, because the participants know they can refine and adapt a decision in the next iteration.
+A regular [Governance Meeting](governance-meeting.md) helps a group with being more relaxed with decisions, because the participants know they can refine and adapt a decision in the next iteration.

-[Evaluate Agreements][] also helps with faster decisions, because any decision will automatically appear on the agenda of the Governance Meeting.
+[Evaluate Agreements](evaluate-agreements.md) also helps with faster decisions, because any decision will automatically appear on the agenda of the Governance Meeting.
 For controversial topics setting a review date in the near future allows participants with concerns about the decision to view it as a short experiment that is contained safely in a time-box.